observablehq/plot/docs/interactions/pointer.md

 The pointer transform supports “click-to-stick”: clicking on the chart locks the currently-focused point until you click again.
 By locking the pointer, you can select text from the tip for copy and paste.
 If a plot has multiple pointer transforms, clicking will lock all pointer transforms.

+The pointer transform emits an [*input* event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/input_event) whenever the focused points changes, and sets the value of the plot element to the focused data.
+This allows you to use a plot as an [Observable view](https://observablehq.com/@observablehq/views) (viewof), or to register an *input* event listener to react to pointing.

 ## Pointer options

 The following options control the pointer transform: